• Skip to primary navigation

 Neapolitan and Margherita pizzas have some slight variations.

-Neapolitan requires kneading the dough, making a fresh tomato sauce, and baking it in a wood-fired oven at a high temperature.
+Neapolitan requires kneading the dough, making a fresh tomato sauce, and baking it in a wood-fired oven at a high temperature - for a basic look at bakeware choices, read a baking cups vs cupcake liners comparison for bakers.

 This gives the crust a bubbly top and a soft inside.